-- n Florida's Loss Avoidance Assessment System and Strategy - n System and Strategy Implementation for Tropical Storm Debby - n Event History will conduct an assessment of completed mitigation actions and include a record of the effectiveness (actual avoidance) of each mitigation This system and action. called strategy.
-Loss Avoidance Assessment, is intended to contribute part of the requirements to maintain a FEMA approved Enhanced State Hazard Mitigation Plan States (SHMP). with Enhanced status at the time of a disaster declaration are eligible to receive five percent additional mitigation funding (44 CFR 201.5(a)).
+- Florida's Loss Avoidance Assessment System and Strategy - System and Strategy Implementation for Tropical Storm Debby - n Event History will conduct an assessment of completed mitigation actions and include a record of the effectiveness (actual cost avoidance) of each mitigation This system action. and called Loss strategy.
+Avoidance Assessment, is intended to contribute part of the requirements to maintain a FEMA approved Enhanced State Hazard Mitigation Plan (SHMP).
+States with Enhanced status at the time of a disaster declaration are eligible to receive five percent additional mitigation funding (44 CFR 201.5(a)).
 This has meant millions of dollars in additional funding for the State of Florida.